Green landscapes, sustainable plantings, sculpture gardens, and an absence of litter are making Little Rock a beautiful city to behold.

 Beautification of the roundabout at the junction of Kavanaugh, Pine Valley and North McKinley

 Beautification of the Otter Creek primary entrance along Hwy 5 in Southwest Little Rock

 Partnership in the Meadowcliff Community Garden with Meadowcliff Elementary School and the Brookwood/Meadowcliff Neighborhood Association

 Moss Graffiti in the Park – an experimental community mural using live moss in a naturalized area of one of our city’s parks

-KLRB and Parks and Recreation’s Rainbow Bridge – a garden bridge beautification project and fundraising program that gives KLRB donors a pet tag to honor or memorialize a beloved pet.
+KLRB and LR Parks & Recreation Rainbow Bridge – a garden bridge beautification project and fundraising program that gives KLRB donors a pet tag to honor or memorialize a beloved pet.
 The pet tag is attached to and displayed on one of our Rainbow Bridges around the city.